 Owning a vehicle can be the highlight of a day and a nightmare all in one.
 The first time you drive the car off of the lot, you feel like a proud parent.
 But, those feelings can quickly turn sour the first time the car won’t start.

-If you find yourself wondering why your car won’t start, we’ve got some common causes to consider.
+If you find yourself wondering why your car won’t start, I’ve got some common causes to consider.
 While there can easily be more, these are 10 probable reasons why your car won’t start.
-With a little mechanical know-how, you can figure out which one is the culprit.
-Let’s have a quick overview of some of the possible reasons:

-The most common reason a car won’t start is due to a dead car battery or loose car battery terminals.
-It can also be caused by a bad starter, but if it cranks but won’t start it could be caused by a faulty spark plug or a clogged fuel filter.
+The most common reason why a car won’t start is due to a dead car battery or loose car battery terminals.
+It can also be caused by a bad starter, but if it cranks but won’t start, it could be caused by a faulty spark plug or a clogged fuel filter.

 These are just some of the most common causes.
 Here’s a more detailed list of the reasons why your car won’t start: